-For many, Thanksgiving is all about ritual…They want the same foods on their table as they had when they were five.
-For others, it’s almost sport-like in their adventures in food.
-I fall somewhere in the middle.
+For many, Thanksgiving is all about ritual.
+Many people want the same foods on their table as they had when they were five.
+For others, it's almost sport-like in their adventure for new and different foods.
+I fall somewhere in the middle, what about you?

 - Day-old cornbread and white or Italian bread